-School-sponsored Trips
+School-Sponsored Trips

-Students who participate in school-sponsored trips are required to use transportation provided by the school to and from the event.
-As approved by the principal, a coach or sponsor of an extracurricular activity may establish procedures related to making an exception to this requirement when a parent requests that the student be released to the parent or to another adult designated by the parent.
-[See School-sponsored Field Trips on page 73 for more information.]
+Students who participate in school-sponsored trips are required to use school-provided transportation to and from the event.
+However, in accordance with campus procedures, a parent may provide written consent for his or her child to ride with or be released after the event to the parent or another adult designated by the parent.
+[See School-sponsored Field Trips on page 81.]